ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/health-tool.md

 3. Run the tool with the [required arguments](#available-parameters).

     >**Note:** Provide values for mandatory arguments.
 Make sure to give the directory path of the downloaded FHIR definitions as the last argument.
-As this is a common input, no identifier is being used.

 4. Build the generated package and push it to a repository.